os2display/display-api-service/README.md

 ## OpenAPI specification

-The OpenAPI specification is commited to this repo as `public/api-spec-v1.yaml`
+The OpenAPI specification is committed to this repo as `public/api-spec-v1.yaml` and as `public/api-spec-v1.json`.

 A CI check will compare the current API implementation to the spec.
 If they are different the check will fail.